Anastasia095/CS1/README.md

 5. Push your changes to your fork: `git push origin your-branch-name`.
 6. Create a pull request on this repository, explaining the changes you've made.

-**Not familiar with Git?**
-This site has decent instruction on how to set up git if you never used it before [QAMadness Knowledge Base](https://www.qamadness.com/knowledge-base/how-to-install-git-and-clone-a-repository/).

 *I'm not goot at writing so Readme brought to you by ChatGPT – Keeping it fun and easy!* 😉.